 - Inclusion of both off-reserve and on-reserve members in important decisions

 - Ability for Hiawatha to protect the environment

 - Ability to create a local dispute resolution process

 Hiawatha First Nation has established a Land Code Development Committee to develop the Land Code, hold community consultation meetings, door-to-door visits, locate eligible voters, and develop the community ratification process document.

 The mandate of the Land Code Development Committee is:

 - To review and develop a Land Code that is in keeping with the best interests of the Hiawatha First Nation citizenship; and

 - To review all relevant information and thereby develop a structured Land Code that will best represent the community’s interests and needs.

-Any citizen who may wish to tender their name for the Land Code Development Committee or would like more information is requested to contact Kelly Dickinson, Lands Assistant/Clerk at email@example.com or 705-295-7119.
+Any citizen who would like to be involved in the Land Code Development Committee, or who would like more information about the Committee meetings is requested to contact Kelly Dickinson, Lands Assistant/Clerk at firstname.lastname@example.org or 705-295-7119.